Integration with Azure Security Center

 When you deploy a VM-Series firewall on Azure directly from Azure Security Center, the firewall is automatically configured with two example Security policy rules to safely inspect and allow inbound web-browsing traffic and outbound traffic, and it includes a log forwarding rule to send security-related logs to Azure.
 With this log forwarding profile, Threat and WildFire Submissions logs of low, medium, high, or critical severity generated on the firewall are displayed as security alerts on the Azure Security Center dashboard.

-Azure Security Center can also automatically detect a new firewall instance any time you launch the VM-Series firewall with PAN-OS 8.1 from the Azure marketplace or have a custom deployment using the Azure CLI, PowerShell or ARM template.
-This detection is made possible because you have enabled Azure Security Center on your subscription.
-Azure Security Center then pushes the default configuration—including the log forwarding profile (described above)—to forward security-related logs to Azure Security Center.
-The VM-Series firewall accepts this default configuration only if you have not committed any changes or bootstrapped the firewall at launch.
-If you have configured your firewall, you can manually attach the Azure Security Center- default Log Forwarding profile directly on the firewall or use Panorama templates and device groups to enable managed firewalls to forward logs to Azure Security Center.
+Azure Security Center can also automatically discover an existing or new VM-Series firewall instance that you launch with PAN-OS 8.1 from the Azure marketplace or have a custom deployment using the Azure CLI, PowerShell or ARM template.
+To enable the discovery of the VM-Series firewall as a Security Solution on the Azure Security Center dashboard, you must have the Standard tier of Azure Security Center enabled on your subscription.
+The workflow to forward security-related logs from the VM-Series firewall to Azure Security Center is more involved and requires you to use an intermediate Linux virtual machine and configure Syslog forwarding to send the required logs from the VM-Series firewall.
+If you have already configured your firewall, you can manually attach the Azure Security Center- default Log Forwarding profile directly on the firewall or use Panorama templates and device groups to enable managed firewalls to forward logs to Azure Security Center.